platformsh/platformsh-docs/src/administration/integrations/blackfire.md

 ### 2. Enable the Blackfire extension

-Paste the credentials above in your `.platform.app.yaml` as follows:
+Configure the extension in your `.platform.app.yaml` as follows:

 ```yaml
 runtime: